JeanBilheux/jeanbilheux_pages_ornl_gov_with_hugo/content/post/python_logging.md

 It's also possible to configure our logger using a **config file** (or a dictionary) and loading it using *fileConfig()* (or *dictConfig()*).

-Example of a config file
+Example of a config file called *file.conf*
 ```python
 [loggers]
 keys=root,sampleLogger